fborjalv/fborjalv/README.md

 I work on transforming data into valuable information that helps drive strategic decision-making.
 I enjoy continuously learning about new technologies and tools.

-Welcome to my GitHub! 🚀 Here, you'll find interesting projects that reflect my love for data and programming.
+Welcome to my GitHub! 🚀 Here, you'll find interesting projects about my work in the field of data and development.
 Hope you enjoy them!

 ---